 Medications and chews to calm your dog down

 We use these quite a bit.

-Calming chews are great in that they are enticing treats for you dog and they just work.
-As treats, you want to make sure they are safe and healthy for your dog so be sure to check the ingredients to make sure there is no corn, no wheat, no soy, no GMO, etc.
+Calming chews are great in that they are enticing treats for your dog, and they just work.
+As for treats, you want to make sure they are safe and healthy for your dog, so be sure to check the ingredients to make sure there is no corn, no wheat, no soy, no GMO, etc.

-Calming dog chews are good to soothe nervousness or anxiety in the types of situations above but they have also proven effect for things like motion sickness, leash pulling, etc. So not just for nervous dogs during thunderstorms, but they also do well to calm your dog in many other scenarios as well.
+Calming dog chews are good to soothe nervousness or anxiety in the types of situations above, but they have also proven effective for things like motion sickness, leash pulling, etc. So not just for nervous dogs during thunderstorms, but they also do well to calm your dog in many other scenarios as well.